lisponion/onionice/README.md

 but onionice is 10 times slower than memcached. onionice's qps is only 20k to 30k, and it is stable at 10k qps for a large number of connections, while memcached is 100k.

+In terms of security，
+memcached is a clear text transmission. redis can set a connection password, the transmission content is also clear text. oneonice has encryption function, can perform aes encryption on content

 In summary, onionice is a single node, stable and slow cache

 it can use as __ with __ for example __ :